mucaho/jnetemu/README.md

 100 sent + 100 received.
 In this case the line count was 189, that means some messages were not received)
 * Some messages get __delivered multiple times__. (e.g. Server is receiving #75 twice)

-_All of this parameters can be tuned_.
+_All of this parameters can be tuned on-the-fly_.